Wrongful death—an accidental fatality that occurs due to the actions of another person, business, or organization—shatters the lives of the survivors.

 A survival action seeks actual damages such as medical care costs, lost wages, and pain and suffering experienced by the decedent prior to their death.

-The laws do not strictly limit who can file a survival action.
+The laws do not strictly limit who can file a survival action in Alabama.

 Rather they specify that a personal representative of the decedent must bring this action on behalf of the decedent’s estate.